One of Campbell’s major critiques is Amalickiah’s use of propaganda. Campbell writes:

 I suspect the writer used this model because of his natural bias and radical libertarian, borderline conspiracy theories.
 This also led him to abuse sources.
 We all have bias but he seemed intent on attacking what he views as contemporary pro war propaganda.
 He did so by quoting a modern writer writing about the use of modern mediums in a modern society as seen above.
 He then advanced his conspiracy theories with an uncited quote from Ezra Benson.
 Even verified, he puts too much weight on the quote.
 Next, he admittedly “imagines” what Amalickiah says.
 Unsurprisingly, it sounds like GeorgeW.
 Bush’s rationale for his foreign policy.
 One of my publications comments that King Men who opposed Moroni may have called him warmongering fascist.
 But I qualify my statement and used a generic term.
 Here he admittedly imagined that Amalickiah used the same words as Bush.
 On top of using little facts to support his assertions of modern day propaganda, and preemptively defending against the charge of conspiracy, he does what many radical LDS libertarians do and condemned his opponents to Hell.
 (Alma 54:11)

 Even worse than his unsupported assertions, Campbell’s definitions of military terms were extremely poor.
-He used the terms terrorism and false flag attack.
-The first mistake led to the second.
 Terrorism is probably the most debated term in contemporary thought.
 Yet the author summarily defines it “in a nutshell”, as an “act against a non-military target, an assassination, or some other equivalent high-profile crime intended to provoke a massive public reaction.”
 Terrorism does seek to provoke a reaction, but that reaction is usually terror and not increased government control like he implied.
 Better definitions also include violent acts that seek to provoke terror.
 The FBI defines terrorism as “the unlawful use of force and violence against persons or property to intimidate or coerce a government, the civilian population, or any segment thereof, in furtherance of political or social objectives.”
 But there is also a debate concerning if and how the various definitions might apply to state or liberation forces.
 While in this case Campbell implied that the threat of terrorism was an excuse for the state to expand its power.

-Despite getting the definitions and those terms and their historic uses wrong, he insulted those that disagreed with his analysis.
+Despite getting the definition wrong, he insulted those that disagreed with his analysis.
 “If you are unaware of the implications or the history of either of those terms, thank the public school system and being your research. (i.e. google).”
 As with many radical libertarians, he cannot simply stick to his argument but must insult the intelligence of his readers and pretend that he knows so much more than his opponents.
 But then he got those terms wrong and used very unscholarly terms such as “in a nutshell.”
-Maybe I haven’t arrived as a scholar on my way to getting a PhD in Chinese military history, but I don’t know any historians that would equate research with a google search.[2]
+Maybe I haven’t arrived as a scholar on my way to getting a PhD in Chinese military history, but I don’t know any historians that would equate research with a google search.[1]

 Most importantly, the author failed to cite the preemptive action of Moroni against Amalickiah.
 As I write in the upcoming volume on War and Peace in our Times: Mormon Perspectives: